lukso-network/docs/docs/standards/universal-profile/01-lsp0-erc725account.md

 ## Introduction

-Once deployed on a network, smart contracts cannot be changed, **they are set in stone**.
-If a smart contract is deployed with a specific amount of state variables, a specific behavior and functionalities then it is there forever and cannot be altered.
+Once deployed on a network, smart contracts cannot be changed.
+Their storage and logic **are set in stone**.
+If a smart contract is deployed with some specific state variables and functions, then these data and functionalities are there forever and cannot be altered.

-The **[ERC725 Standard](https://github.com/ERC725Alliance/erc725/blob/main/docs/ERC-725.md)** proposed in 2017 descibes a generic key value store and generic execution function that could be the basis to an account.
-Combining the interactivity and signature verification mechanism represented by **[LSP1-UniversalReceiver](../generic-standards/02-lsp1-universal-receiver.md)** and **[ERC1271](https://eips.ethereum.org/EIPS/eip-1271)** standards, a blockchain based account can be created.
+The **[ERC725 Standard](https://github.com/ERC725Alliance/erc725/blob/main/docs/ERC-725.md)** proposed in 2017 describes a generic key-value store and generic execution function that could be used as the basis for an account.
+A blockchain-based account can then be created by combining ERC725 with the interactivity and signature verification mechanism from the **[LSP1-UniversalReceiver](../generic-standards/02-lsp1-universal-receiver.md)** and **[ERC1271](https://eips.ethereum.org/EIPS/eip-1271)** standards.

 ## What does this standard represent ?

 An **ERC725Account** defines a blockchain account system that could be used by humans, machines, or other smart contracts.
 It is composed of multiple standards, as shown in the figure below.

-- **[ERC725X](https://github.com/ERC725Alliance/erc725/blob/main/docs/ERC-725.md#erc725x)**: a generic executor that enables to call external contracts, deploy new contracts or transfer value to any address (EOA or smart contracts).
+- **[ERC725X](https://github.com/ERC725Alliance/erc725/blob/main/docs/ERC-725.md#erc725x)**: a generic executor that enables calling external contracts, deploying new contracts or transferring value to any `address` (EOA or smart contracts).
 - **[ERC725Y](https://github.com/ERC725Alliance/erc725/blob/main/docs/ERC-725.md#erc725y)**: a generic key-value store that enables it to attach any information to the smart contract.
-- **[LSP1-UniversalReceiver](../generic-standards/02-lsp1-universal-receiver.md)**: enables to be notified of incoming transactions, and add custom handling and behaviour, based on these incoming transactions.
+- **[LSP1-UniversalReceiver](../generic-standards/02-lsp1-universal-receiver.md)**: enables to be notified about incoming or outgoing transactions and add custom handling and behaviour based on these transactions.
 - **[ERC1271](https://eips.ethereum.org/EIPS/eip-1271)**: enables to verify that a signed message has a valid signature.
-- **[ERC165](https://eips.ethereum.org/EIPS/eip-165)**: enables to register + detect the standard interfaces the contract implements.
+- **[ERC165](https://eips.ethereum.org/EIPS/eip-165)**: enables to register and detect the standard interfaces the contract implements.

 ![ERC725Account contract architecture](../../../static/img/standards/lsp0-erc725account-architecture.jpeg)